 AGR 1000.
 Introduction To Field Crop Science.
 4 hrs.
-The basic principles of plant growth, including human and environmental influences and the theoretical and practical application environmental influences and the theoretical and practical application of agronomic principles to crop production.
-Includes the historical and economic importance of crop plants for food, feed, and fiber; origin, classification, and geographic distribution of field crops; environmental factors and agronomic problems; crop plant breeding, growth, development, and physiology; cropping systems and practices; seedbed preparation, tilage, and crop establishment; pests and controls; and havesting storing, and group to the storing of the storing o controls; and harvesting, storing, and marketing practices.
+The basic principles of plant growth, including human and environmental influences and the theoretical and practical application of agronomic principles to crop production.
+Includes the historical and economic importance of crop plants for food, feed, and fiber; origin, classification, and geographic distribution of field crops; environmental factors and agronomic problems; crop plant breeding, growth, development, and physiology; cropping systems and practices; seedbed preparation, tilage, and crop establishment; pests and controls; and happesting storing, and marketing practices. controls; and harvesting, storing, and marketing practices.
 Lecture, 2 hours; lab, 2 hours; seminar, 1 hour.
 IAI: AG 903.